 Thinking on the same lines, let us explore the basics, features, business model, and finally, the development costs of such an app.
 Let us start with the top competitors of Uber in the market.

 A Look at Uber – Its Funding and Working Mechanism

-Uber is a San Francisco based multinational Cab Aggregation Corporation known for its ride-hailing services.
+Uber is a San Francisco-based multinational Cab Aggregation Corporation known for its ride-hailing services.
 The platform offers both web and mobile interfaces to connect drivers and passengers.
-The app helps the users in hailing a cab with the minimal waiting time.
-The integration of maps in mobile apps development became the forte of Uber.
+The app helps the users in hailing a cab with minimal waiting time.
+The integration of maps in mobile app development became the forte of Uber.
 With the integration of Google Maps, the app shows the users the exact pick-up point as well as their expected time of arrival at the destination.
 Uber is being used by more than 110 million active users located in 820 cities across 173 countries worldwide.

 To expand its horizons, Uber Inc. has raised a total capital of $31.4 Billion in 11 funding rounds from more than 50 investors, the latest being in April 2019.
 Some of the investors worth mentioning are Microsoft, Toyota, Softbank, Goldman Sachs, Morgan Stanley, Tata Capital, Barclays, etc.

 How Does Uber Work?